hyowonbernabe/Rift-Helper/README.md

 # Rift Helper

-Rift Helper is a Java-based automation tool designed to streamline the queuing process in *League of Legends*, enhancing efficiency and user experience.
+Rift Helper is a Java-based automation tool designed to streamline the queuing, matchmaking, and other processes in *League of Legends*, enhancing efficiency and user experience.

 ## How It Works